openwings-project/opendata/README.md

 ## Downloading the data

 Before downloading any data, install the [AWS Command Line Interface](https://aws.amazon.com/cli/) for your operating system.
 Advanced users may also use other options (e.g. [boto](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), etc.), but these are not described here.
-The bucket in which all files are stored is <tbd>.
+The top-level bucket in which all files are stored is [s3://openwings-project/](s3://openwings-project/).

 ### Downloading a small number of files